remirror/remirror/support/website/blog/2020-09-14-chainable-commands.md

 However, for the vast majority of instances chainable commands are a joy to use.

-You can try them out for yourself in by installing `remirror@next` and following the [getting started guide](https://remirror.io/docs/guide/create-editor).
+You can try them out for yourself in by installing `remirror` and following the [getting started guide](https://remirror.io/docs/guide/create-editor).

 [^1]: Behind the scenes `state.tr` is a getter property which returns a `new Transaction()` every time it is accessed.